python/cpython/Doc/library/sqlite3.rst

    float, str or bytes.

-.. function:: complete_statement(sql)
+.. function:: complete_statement(statement)

-   Returns :const:`True` if the string *sql* contains one or more complete SQL statements terminated by semicolons.
+   Returns :const:`True` if the string *statement* contains one or more complete SQL statements terminated by semicolons.
 It does not verify that the SQL is syntactically correct, only that there are no unclosed string literals and the statement is terminated by a semicolon.